StarlingXWeb/starlingx-website/src/pages/blog/starlingx-subcloud-local-install.md

 Upgrade
 In this case, the edge cloud is already up and running with a release version of StarlingX that is older than the one on the System Controller.
 A new version of StarlingX must be installed on the edge cloud, essentially an upgrade.
 Reinstall
-This is the case when both the System Controller and the edge cloud have the same version of StarlingX on them, and the user wants to re-install the edge cloud.
+This is the case when both the System Controller and the edge cloud have the same version of StarlingX, and the user wants to re-install the edge cloud.
 At the end of the procedure, the edge cloud will have the same version as prior to the operation.

 In the case of Factory install, the installer identifies the prestaged artifacts at the prestage location and avoids downloading the artifacts when the edge cloud installation procedures are invoked.
 This is instrumental in managing network bandwidth use, as data transfers happen only when required.
 Since data transfer requirements still exist for upgrades/reinstall, this will reduce the installation time during the maintenance window, potentially reducing server downtime.
 In the remaining two cases, the artifacts can be transferred to the edge cloud servers through an out-of-band mechanism prior to scheduled maintenance times to prestage the system for install.
 Additionally, only new software versions can be transferred to reduce the amount of data transfer required.
 To avoid disrupting current network traffic, the data transfer can limit the bandwidth utilization during the transfer to the live system.